Version: 1.3

 must contain an integer value.

-The start
+The start and stop attributes specify

 the initial time schedule for the TEXT file.
 See timeScheduleTable for the list of